jp-x-g/oraclefordeletion/README.md

 -x, --explain                        Display detailed info about what this program does, then exit (incl. a full list of fields it gets from the API).
 ```
-Be aware that this one takes forever to run (up to 30 minutes for a month of AfDs), unless you are running it from a Toolforge account.
-XTools doesn't allow batched requests: typical times on JPxG's computer have taken between 0.5 and 1.3 seconds per query.
+Be aware that this one takes forever to run (up to 30 minutes for a month of AfDs), unless you are running it on SQL mode.
+This either requires you to be running it from Toolforge, or from a local machine with SSH tunneling to a database replica on Toolforge.
+XTools doesn't allow batched requests: typical times on JPxG's computer for non-SQL-mode operation have been between 0.5 and 1.3 seconds per query.
 Since AfD log pages can have up to a hundred nominations, and each nomination is two queries, you're going to be here for a while.
+Unless you use SQL mode.

-These fields are retrieved for both the article at AfD and the AfD nomination page itself.
+These fields are retrieved for both the article at AfD and the AfD nomination page itself, from non-SQL mode.
+Certain fields (watchers, pageviews, author_editcount, assessment, etc) are not stored when using SQL mode.

 ```
 scrapetime           | timestamp | when the data is retrieved (i.e. in a few seconds)